 Two psychologists, John Darley and Daniel Batson, were interested in why people help other people.
 They conducted an experiment in which students had to walk by themselves to another building to give a talk.
 Before they set off, the students were separated into three groups: the first group was told that they were early and had lots of time, the second group was told that they were on time, and the last group was told that they were late and needed to hurry.
 On the way to the other building they saw a man lying down in the street moaning and in need of help.
 So, who stopped to help?

-The results were that 63% of the ‘early’ group stopped to help, 45% of the ‘on time’ group stopped, and only 10% of the ‘late’ group stopped to help.
-Although many of us have ideas about who we are, like, ‘I’m the type of person who …’, the results suggest that situations can have a powerful effect on how we behave, and being in a rush greatly reduces how likely we are to stop and help someone.
-Interestingly, some of the students were actually going to the other building to give a talk on the Good Samaritan (a religious story in which a Samaritan stops to help a man in need), but this had little impact on whether or not they stopped.
+From the ‘early’ group, 63% of the students stopped to help the man, 45% of the ‘on time’ group stopped, and only 10% of the ‘late’ group stopped to help.
+The results suggest that situations can have a powerful effect on how we behave, and being in a rush greatly reduces how likely we are to stop and help someone.
+Interestingly, the students were studying to be priests, and some of them were actually going to the other building to give a talk about the Good Samaritan (a religious story in which a Samaritan stops to help someone), but this had little impact on whether or not they stopped.

 As well as reducing how willing we are to help other people, rushing can also be bad for our health and happiness.
 As psychologist Rick Hanson explains, although we might experience some excitement when hurrying, often there is more stress and anxiety, which, over time, is bad for your mind and body.
 Anxiety can also be one of the reasons that we rush, says journalist Oliver Burkeman.
 He explains that, in our fast-moving world, we become anxious about not keeping up, so we go faster in an attempt to reduce these feelings and have more control over our lives.
 However, it only makes us more anxious, he says.